elpekenin/qmk_xap/README.md

+# Extras on my fork

+- Quantum Painter functionality, with a Microsoft's Paint-like canvas for testing every drawing primitive
+- Some abstractions to control screens from the computer -> `Button`, `Screen` and `Slider` classes, with their own logic.
+- Pressing the "X" button at the top-right doesn't close the client, but goes into background with a systray icon.
+- Hooks to run custom logic on
+    - Startup
+    - Upon receiving a XAP user-level broadcast message
+    - Housekeeping (called every 0.5 seconds)
+    - Device connected
+    - Device disconnected
+    - App (gracefully) closed

+The `UserData` struct can be used to share some info between different hooks (or between calls to the same one)

+---

 # QMK XAP Client

 This repository contains the an experimental Client for the QMK Firmware [XAP protocol](https://github.com/qmk/qmk_firmware/pull/13733).
 It is build using the following base technologies: